Curing AIDS, One Patient at a Time

 One of the world’s leading HIV/AIDS virus researchers credits Touro with helping him take the first steps in what has become a long and august medical career.

-A chance encounter between his father and Dr. Bernard Lander, Touro’s founding president, on a train set Berger’s path.
-“They struck up a conversation,” said Dr. Berger who enrolled in Touro in 1972.
+A chance encounter on a train between his father and Dr. Bernard Lander, Touro’s founding president, set Berger’s path.
+“They struck up a conversation,” said Dr. Berger who enrolled in Touro in 1976.
 “My father said that I was looking to go to college and Dr. Lander had me come in to talk with him.”

 Forty years later, Dr. Berger is still grateful for his experience.
 “Touro was amazing,” said Dr. Berger.
 “I loved it.
 I loved the fact that it was a small school and we received individualized attention.
 I never found a single teacher who I couldn’t talk to one-on-one or who wouldn’t take the time to help me gain a greater understanding of whatever class it was.
 I’m thrilled to this day by the education I received at Touro.”